mojahedwali/machine-learning/lab 1/readme.md

-we discovered git and github
+we made an account in git and github and discovered different features about them